sigp/lighthouse/book/src/help_bn.md

         --graffiti <GRAFFITI>
             Specify your custom graffiti to be included in blocks.
 Defaults to the current version and commit, truncated to fit in 32 bytes.
+        --hierarchy-exponents <EXPONENTS>
+            Specifies the frequency for storing full state snapshots and hierarchical diffs in the freezer DB.
+Accepts a comma-separated list of ascending exponents.
+Each exponent defines an interval for storing diffs to the layer above.
+The last exponent defines the interval for full snapshots.
+For example, a config of '4,8,12' would store a full snapshot every 4096 (2^12) slots, first-level diffs every 256 (2^8) slots, and second- level diffs every 16 (2^4) slots.
+Cannot be changed after initialization. [default:
+            5,9,11,13,16,18,21]
         --historic-state-cache-size <SIZE>
             Specifies how many states from the freezer database should cache in memory [default: 1]